Nightclub software, app and technology planning for venues that need better analytics, faster operations, and stronger show content.

 5-10%Shrinkage target after stronger POS and inventory control

 Better systems do more than improve the room.
-They also create cleaner reporting, repeat visits, stronger promotion, and better operating decisions after the night ends.
+They also create content, repeat visits, and stronger promotion after the night ends.

 Record-to-share workflow